Jack Goody: Early life and education

-Born 27 July 1919, His parents were Harold Goody (1885–1969) and Lilian Rankine Goody (1885–1962).
+Born on 27 July 1919, he was the son of Harold Goody (1885–1969) and Lilian Rankine Goody (1885–1962).
 Goody grew up in Welwyn Garden City and St Albans, where he attended St Albans School.
 He went up to St John's College, Cambridge to study English literature in 1938, where he met leftist intellectuals like Eric Hobsbawm, Raymond Williams and E. P. Thompson.

 Military service

 Goody left university to fight in World War II.
 Following officer training, he was commissioned into the Sherwood Foresters (Nottinghamshire and Derbyshire Regiment), British Army, on 23 March 1940 as a second lieutenant.
 Fighting in North Africa, he was captured by the Germans and spent three years in prisoner-of-war camps.
 At the end of the war he held the rank of lieutenant.
 Following his release, he returned to Cambridge to continue his studies.

 He officially relinquished his commission on 19 January 1952.